codepath/android_guides/Extended-ActionBar-Guide.md

 }
 ```

-Using ActionView can help you add anything to your ActionBar.
+Using ActionView can help you add any custom views you'd like to your ActionBar.

 ### Adding SearchView to ActionBar